code0monkey1/clean-architecture-typescript-learn/README.md

 ## The Dependency Rule

-> Nothing in the inner circle can know about
+> " The name of something declared in an outer circle must not be mentioned by the code in the an inner circle .
+That includes, functions, classes, variables, or any other named software entity. "
-> the outer circle
+>
+> -- Uncle Bob

 It is imperative that we ensure that none of the structures in the inner layers can know about any of the outer layers, but the outer layers `can and should` know about the inner layers .